namxle-hust/SSI-DDI-optimized/README.md

 Other cases notebook result are in the `notebook` folder.
 The `cases.md` contains all cases we have run during the development process.
+The `cases.md` will show the notes for each case and result of each case.

 The most notable cases are: